Three Phase Testing Service Melbourne

 Why is it important to test and tag your three phase appliances?

 Three phase appliances and leads present a much higher risk of electric shock to users because;

-- they operate at 415V, which is significantly greater than standard 240V mains voltage
+- they operate at 415 Volts, which is significantly greater than standard 240 Volts mains voltage

 - are often used in hostile environments and subject to greater wear and tear

-The most common mistake we see made when testing and tagging three phase appliances is the method used to test the insulation of the appliance.
+The most common mistake we see made with the testing and tagging of three phase appliances is the method used to test the insulation of the appliance.
 Performing the basic 500V DC Insulation Resistance Test (aka the IR test or mega test) is only suitable for a very limited number of three phase appliances.

 Design features such as electromechanical switches, soft starts, variable speed drives and more, are common place with three phase appliances.
 When these are present, an alternative testing method must be followed in order to achieve compliance with AS/NZS 3760 requirements.